Ethelreda Leopold: Biography

-Leopold was from Chicago and could play piano and draw.
+Leopold was from the city of Chicago and could play piano and draw.
 She went to St. Ignatius grammar school and Sullivan High School.
 Leopold studied at the Chicago Art Institute for some time before she was discovered as an actress.
 She began acting at age 17 after a scout for Warner Brothers saw her "modeling teen-age fashions," according to The New York Times.
 The first film she was in was Dames, where she was part of the chorus line.
 She was the winner of a "popularity contest" for the group of 109 "Busby Berkeley" girls and became part of a promotional tour after she was filmed for Gold Diggers in Paris.
 As part of the tour, H. Allen Smith took her vital measurements and wrote about her tour.

 Leopold was married to Joseph Pine, they had a child together.
 She died in North Hollywood on January 26, 1998, from pneumonia.